AriharaShirone/Star-Rail-Private-Server/README.md

 [Download the latest version! ](https://goo.su/gens_priv) (ayaka)

-Download and open the MSI, and once installed, run Cultivation as administrator.
+Download and open the MSI, and once installed, run  as administrator.
 Refer below for more [detailed setup instructions](#setup).

 **Windows 7 Users:** You will need to download [WebView](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) manually, and download the `.zip` instead of the `.msi`.